terminalcloud/apps/docs/rspace.md

 - **Auto-Preview and Convert** - ResourceSpace's automatic resource preview & conversion tools allow you to view & edit your assets no matter the format.

-- **Standard Based** - 100% open source, and utilising many other open source projects to greatly extend functionality.
+- **Standard Based** - 100% open source and utilising many other open source projects to greatly extend functionality.

 - **Easy Administration** - Built-in tools for administrators to save time when uploading, editing & reporting.